 Great for Crowd-Sourced Payments

 When it comes to products or services funded via a group, cryptocurrency is unmatched.
-As cryptocurrency makes it easy for people to pool their money for a single purchase, companies that regularly crowdfund love using it.
+Cryptocurrency makes it easy for people to pool their money for a single purchase.
+Companies that regularly crowdfund love using it.
 Companies that offer crowd-sourced payments appreciate that cryptocurrency offers complete transparency.
-Due to all of the payments going into a smart public ledger, anyone can access them to make sure that no one is dishonest.
+Due to all of the payments going into a smart public ledger, anyone can access them to ensure honesty.

 More Attractive to Younger Tech-Savvy Crowds